SmoothWAN/SmoothWAN/README.md

 </details>

 Targets: Raspberry Pi 4 and Generic x86_64 (+VM)
-Most modules were enabled, check config.info* for target specific info.
+Most modules were enabled, check config.*.info in buildconfigs.
 Use the discussions tab in Github for a forum-like discussion on networking configurations, and issues tab for SmoothWAN specifics.
 Interactive discussion server: https://discord.gg/AxSSjpgwjx